Sean-w94/atmos/article.md

 we chose RiotJS.
 The driving factor in this decision was file size.

-The less data we have to send across the wire, the faster the app will load and establish a WebSocket connection.
-Ideally, a use of a framework should result in less code than writing an equivalent implementation sans-framework.
+The less data we have to send across the wire, the faster the app will load and establish a realtime connection.
+Ideally, use of a framework should result in less code than writing an equivalent implementation sans-framework.